Home Vancouver Events Calendar Vancouver Pride Festival in 2025 Vancouver’s Pride Parade

 Below are some suggestions to help you make the most of your Vancouver Pride Parade experience.

-TIP: 1 – Unless you hate crowds, don’t like parades or simply aren’t a fan of this sort of thing, go!
+TIP: 1 – Unless you hate crowds, or don’t like parades, go!
 It’s one of the most impressive parades in Vancouver all year!
 It’s highly recommended!

-TIP: 2 – Go early, like really early, if you want to find a good spot on the sidewalk to see from.
+TIP: 2 – Go early if you want to find a good spot on the sidewalk to see from.

 TIP: 3 – Consider going on the Really Gay History Tour with Forbidden Vancouver Walking Tours.
 Forbidden Vancouver runs all sorts of walking tours in downtown Vancouver.
 They are exceptional, and the company’s Really Gay History Tour has a 2SLGBTQIA+ theme.
 If you take the tour not only will you have a fun and entertaining experience, but you’ll also learn about the history of the 2SLGBTQIA+ movement which will provide background to the origins of the Pride Festival and the parade.
 The tour is educational and highly recommended.